Rahm sinks long eagle putt on 18 to halve match

 This content is not available in your location.

-Jon Rahm sinks a sensational 30ft putt on 18 to earn another half point for Team Europe who dominate the United States on day one of the Ryder Cup in Rome.
+Jon Rahm sinks a sensational 30ft eagle putt on 18 to earn another half point for Europe who dominate the United States on day one of the Ryder Cup in Rome.

-FOLLOW LIVE: Ryder Cup day one - listen and follow live text & video clips

 Watch daily highlights on BBC Two, listen to live radio commentary on BBC Sounds and follow live text updates on the BBC Sport website & app.